mesibo/onpremise-loadable-modules/js/README.md

 This repository contains the source code for JS Module.
 JavaScript Module loads and call functions in ECMAScript.
 In this example, the module uses the embeddable JS engine [duktape](https://duktape.org)

-Basically, The Javscript Module provides a bridge between Javascript and Mesibo.
-It mirrors all the functionality offered in Mesibo Module to be called through the context of Javascript, using callback functions.
+The Javascript Module provides a bridge between Javascript and Mesibo.
+It mirrors all the functionality offered in the Mesibo Module to be called through the context of Javascript, using callback functions.

 You can download the source and compile it to obtain the module- a shared library file.
 Also, you can load the pre-compiled module which is provided as `mesibo_mod_js.so`

-Refer to the [Skeleton Module](https://github.com/Nagendra1997/mesibo-documentation/blob/master/skeleton.md) for a basic understanding of how Mesibo Modules work.
-The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/loadable-modules/)
+Refer to the [Skeleton Module](https://github.com/mesibo/onpremise-loadable-modules/tree/master/skeleton) for a basic understanding of how Mesibo Modules work.
+The complete documentation for Mesibo Modules is available [here](https://mesibo.com/documentation/on-premise/loadable-modules/)

 ## Overview of JS Module
 - JS configuration containing the script path is provided in the module configuration (In the file `mesibo.conf`).
-- In module initialisation, all the configuration parameters is obtained from the configuration list and stored in a structure object  `js_config_t`.
+- In module initialization, all the configuration parameters are obtained from the configuration list and stored in a structure object  `js_config_t`.
-- Javascript context is initialized from the script and stored in module context
+- Javascript context is initialized from the script and stored in the module context
 - All the module callable functions are made accessible from the script through the duktape API
 - Callback functions are initialized.
 When module callback functions are called they inturn trigger a callback function defined in the script.
-For example, when module recieves a message, `js_on_message` triggers `notify_mesibo_on_message`, which then calls `Mesibo_onMessage` defined in the script.
+For example, when module receives a message, `js_on_message` triggers `notify_mesibo_on_message`, which then calls `Mesibo_onMessage` defined in the script.

 ### 1. The C/C++ Source file